 3/4 lb granulated sugar

 2 1/4 cup milk

 First, sift the flour.
 Then put the flour, granulated sugar, and salt into a bowl and mix.
-Next, make a hole in the center of the bowl and put the active dry yeast in the middle of the other ingredients.
-Then pour lukewarm milk into the bowl and wait until the dry active yeast rises, at which point the eggs and melted, unsalted butter should be added to the bowl and mixed with the other ingredients until a dough sticks to the bowl.
+Next, make a hole in the center of the mixture and put the active dry yeast in the middle of the other ingredients.
+Then pour lukewarm milk into the bowl and wait until the dry active yeast rises, at which point the eggs and melted unsalted butter should be added to the bowl and mixed with the other ingredients until a dough sticks to the bowl.
 Next, coat the dough with the flour and let it rise in a warm place for one hour.

 Meanwhile, prepare the filling.
 First, peel, cook, and then grate the red beets.
 Next, use an electric coffee grinder to grind the poppy seed, which should then be cooked in milk.
 Then mix the milk and poppy seed with the grated beets and sugar to taste.